dhh1128/codecraft.co/in-which-warnings-evolve-wings.md

       I relate to your comment about getting warm fuzzies from a clean build.
 I also agree that deterministic build results is a big deal.
 A HUGE deal, actually.
 Having a build which is noisy on some platforms, or which becomes noisy in surprising ways, is not good.
 Perhaps the idea of expiring warnings on a date or after a milestone is therefore iffy.

       However, I don't think this invalidates the whole idea.
 Git has a requirement that before you push, you must declare your identity.
-Take that one step further and imagine that the compiler wants to know who it's dealing with--a code owner, a casual downloader/reuser, a build slave...
+Take that one step further and imagine that the compiler wants to know who it's dealing with &mdash; a code owner, a casual downloader/reuser, a build slave...
 It might be the case that code owners invoke a much more demanding posture with respect to warnings than a casual downloader/reuser, and that build slaves refuse to ignore any warnings that could change their status non-deterministically.
 Just last night I was working with CMake and got a warning that said, "This warning is for internal project developers; if you're just using somebody else's cmake project, you can ignore it."
 So I know I'm not imagining this use case.
 That doesn't mean this is a good idea, though.
 Certainly, if you can drive ambiguity out of the codebase for everyone, permanently, that's better than leaving questions unaddressed.

       Maybe the right solution is to allow warning filters to be changed, but only manually.
 I guess that's not much different from hand-editing a Makefile to add or remove -W switches; what I'm proposing is just a bit easier to use.